UC Alumni Association Volunteer Leadership

 His driving motivation is the UC students of today and tomorrow, and doing all he can to help them grow personally, academically and professionally.
 A huge proponent of the co-op program, Jerry feels that UC’s sweet spot is the intersection of education and career preparation.
 “I’ve been an advocate for the students – that’s the most contagious part,” he says.
 “It’s about them and their education, and then how they use that education to change their lives as alumni.”

 Learn more about Jerry's journey from student to vounteer.

-Cara Baah-Binney is the current student member of the Alumni Engagement Committee, with her experience as a scholarship recipient largely providing her personal motivation to help the UC Foundation and UC Alumni Association fulfill their missions.
+Cara Baah-Binney is the current student member of the Alumni Association Committee, with her experience as a scholarship recipient largely providing her personal motivation to help the UC Foundation and Alumni Association fulfill their missions.
 She is pursuing her undergraduate degree in mechanical engineering while minoring in mathematics, and anticipates earning a master’s in electrical engineering.